JetBrains/kotlin-web-site/pages/docs/tutorials/native/mpp-ios-android.md

 We are ready to use the common library from our Android application project.

-# Using Common Library from Android
+# Using SharedCode from Android

 There are several ways to integrate Android Gradle project with Kotlin multiplatform projects.
 It is possible to use the `kotlin-multiplatform` plugin directly in the Android Gradle project,